 Mother’s Day Afternoon Tea at Highclere Castle

 Join us for a Guided Tour of Highclere Castle followed by Champagne Afternoon Tea in the State Dining Room to celebrate Mother’s Day on Sunday 31st March 2019.

 The origins of Mother’s Day can be traced as far back to the Greeks and Romans, who held festivals in honour of the mother goddesses Rhea and Cybele.
-Later, this particular Sunday was given as a holiday to household staff so that they could return home to see their families.
+Later, this particular Sunday was given as a holiday to household staff so that they could to return home to see their families.
 Thus, the tradition developed to take gifts for their mothers.